Join us in building a healthy environment and promoting sensible security policies. Make a donation to PSR Maine today

 Our current nuclear abolition goal is to use PSR Maine’s access to Senators Collins and King to advocate for reductions in nuclear budget by removing obsolete weapons.

-In 2013, Rotary International is engaged in its final work to eradicate polio around the world.
-In collaboration with national PSR and other PSR chapters across the United States, this work is strategically focused to raise awareness among Rotary clubs with the goal of persuading Rotary International to take on nuclear abolition as its next world wide project.
+In 2013 and 2014, we worked in collaboration with national PSR and other PSR chapters across the United States, this work was strategically focused to raise awareness among Rotary clubs.
+Today we continue to give this presentation to Rotary Clubs and in other public venues.
 The presentation encompasses the devastating effects of limited nuclear strikes and the famine they could cause.
 The committee has scheduled Rotary talks over the fall and winter.